linivan2003/Active-Directory-Home-Lab/README.md

 ping google.com
 ipconfig
 ```
-6. confirm that there is a default gateway and that the Client ping Google
+6. Confirm that there is a default gateway and that the Client ping Google
 7. Join the domain in About -> Rename this PC(Advanced) ->
 8. Change name to appropriate and join domain using your domain name
 9. Join the Domain using the USER account you created where your username is "first initial + last name" and the password is "Password1"